phazelift/strings.js/README.md

 All input and output is checked for type validity.
 If you expect a `typeof 'string'`, you won't get `undefined` or any other type that can break following code.

-IMHO we shouldn't accept n-1 for strings in Javascript, it sucks and is not necessary.
 All string indexes in strings.js are 1 based and translated to 0 based internally.
 Negative indexes can be used in most functions. -1 references the last character in the string, 1 references the first character in the string.